Glaucus atlanticus: Life history and behavior

-Glaucus atlanticus preys on other larger pelagic organisms.
-The sea slugs can move toward prey or mates by using their cerata to make slow swimming movements.
-They are known to prey on the dangerously venomous Portuguese man o' war (Physalia physalis); the by-the-wind-sailor (Velella velella); the blue button (Porpita porpita); and the violet snail, Janthina janthina.
+G. atlanticus preys on other larger pelagic organisms.
+The sea slugs can move toward prey or mates by using their cerata, the thin feather-like "fingers" on its body, to make slow swimming movements.
+They are known to prey on the dangerously venomous Portuguese man o' war (Physalia physalis), the by-the-wind-sailor (Velella velella), the blue button (Porpita porpita), and the violet snail, Janthina janthina.
 Occasionally, individuals attack and eat other individuals in captivity.

 The species is able to feed on the Portuguese man o' war due to its immunity to the venomous nematocysts.
 The slug consumes chunks of the organism and appears to select and store the most venomous nematocysts for its own use against future prey.
-The nematocysts are collected in specialized sacs (cnidosacs) at the tip of the animal's cerata, the thin feather-like "fingers" on its body.
+The nematocysts are collected in specialized sacs (cnidosacs) at the tip of the animal's cerata.
 Because G. atlanticus concentrates the venom, it can produce a more powerful and deadly sting than the man o' war on which it feeds.

 Like almost all heterobranchs, blue dragons are hermaphrodites and their male reproductive organs have evolved to be especially large and hooked to avoid their partner's venomous cerata.
 Unlike most nudibranchs, which mate with their right sides facing, sea swallows mate with ventral sides facing.
 After mating, both individuals are able to lay eggs and can release up to 20 on an egg string, often laying them in wood pieces or carcasses.
 On average, G. atlanticus can lay 55 egg strings per hour.
-Studies have indicated that the G. atlanticus is not globally panmictic, but is localized within ocean basins.
+G. atlanticus is not globally panmictic, but is localized within ocean basins.
 Gene flow among Afro-Eurasian and American populations is thus hindered by physical obstructions and water temperatures in the Arctic and Southern Oceans.

 Sting

-Glaucus atlanticus is able to swallow the venomous nematocysts from siphonophores such as the Portuguese man o' war, and store them in the extremities of its finger-like cerata.
+G. atlanticus can swallow the venomous nematocysts from siphonophores, such as the Portuguese man o' war, and store them in the extremities of its finger-like cerata.
 Picking up the animal can result in a painful sting, with symptoms similar to those caused by the Portuguese man o' war.
-The symptoms that may appear after being stung are nausea, pain, vomiting, acute allergic contact dermatitis, erythema, urticarial papules, potential vesicle formation and post-inflammatory hyperpigmentation.
+The symptoms that may appear after being stung are nausea, pain, vomiting, acute allergic contact dermatitis, erythema, urticarial papules, potential vesicle formation, and postinflammatory hyperpigmentation.